octobercms/docs/3.x/cms/ajax/extras.md

+---
+subtitle: Learn more about the extras included with the AJAX framework.
+---
 # Extra Features

 When using the AJAX framework, you have the option to specify the **extras** suffix which includes additional StyleSheet and JavaScript files.
 These features are useful when working with AJAX requests in front-end CMS pages.